UKHSA-Internal/data-dashboard-infra/docs/infratructure_layers.md

 ## Deploying infrastructure

 Hand-rolled / click-ops via the AWS console should be avoided.
-The system is deployed in to AWS via terraform only.
+The system is deployed into AWS via terraform only.

 The CLI module which can be accessed via:
 ```